Eaton's: Unsuccessful expansion

 In the 1970s, Eaton's tried to expand its reach in Canadian retailing by opening a chain of discount or "junior" department stores called Horizon.
 The Horizon chain was closed in 1978.

 In the 1970s and 1980s, through the provincial government's Ontario Downtown Renewal Program, Eaton's was a partner in the development of downtown malls in smaller cities, intended to foster the revitalization of urban cores.
 As the chain formed the anchor of many of these shopping centres, these often carried the "Eaton Centre" name.
 Nearly all these malls—in cities such as Sarnia, Brantford, Guelph and Peterborough—had high vacancy rates and poor patronage, and contributed to the store's financial problems.

 Suburban competition

 The economic recession of the early 1980s hurt the company.
 The Hudson's Bay Company, Sears Canada, and Zellers all took market share from Eaton's.
-By the 1990s, American retailers, most notably Walmart, were expanding into Canada, and Eaton's found it increasingly difficult to compete.
+By the 1990s, US retailers, most notably Walmart, were expanding into Canada, and Eaton's found it increasingly difficult to compete.

 Retailing and land use trends in the last decades of the 20th century did not favour Eaton's.
-Traditional department stores, including Eaton's, commanded an ever-shrinking share of the Canadian retail dollar, as big-box stores, such as Wal-Mart and Zellers, and specialty stores expanded their shares of retail sales.
+Traditional department stores, including Eaton's, commanded an ever-shrinking share of the Canadian retail dollar, as big-box stores, such as Walmart and Zellers, and specialty stores expanded their shares of retail sales.
 With the advent of urban sprawl, most Canadian downtown shopping districts (which were historically dominated by Eaton's) had to increasingly share retail sales with growing suburban shopping areas, where Eaton's was just one of many competitors.